-The MFC/T Master's program has 5 central focus areas for the SLOs: ethics, relational/systemic perspective, multiculturally informed, research, and interprofessional collaboration/service.
-On an annual basis, the data for each of these PGs and SLOs will be reviewed by the program faculty and shared with the Advisory Board, who represents our communities of interest, for feedback and program improvement.
-The results of this review and any changes to the program will be emailed to the list servs for the various communities of interest.
+In compliance with the COAMFTE accreditation standards, V.12, the MFC/T Master's program has established program goals (PGs) and student learning outcomes (SLOs) in 5 central focus areas: ethics, relational/systemic perspective, multiculturally informed, research, and interprofessional collaboration/service.
+On an annual basis, the data for each of these PGs and SLOs will be reviewed by the program faculty and shared with the Advisory Board, who are representatives from our communities of interest, for feedback and program improvement.
+The results of this review and any changes to the program will be emailed to the list servs representing the various communities of interest.

-Program Goal 1: Ethics

-SLO #1 Graduates will be ethically competent marriage and family therapists.
-Students will obtain a B- or higher on the midterm & final exam in the Ethics course
+Program Goal 1: Graduates will be ethically competent marriage and family therapists.
+SLO #1: Students will demonstrate knowledge of ethics as a marriage and family therapist.
+Measure: Students will receive B- or higher on the midterm in the Ethics course

 - Target: 75% of students

 - Benchmark: 100% of students

-- Students will obtain a score of 60% or higher on the Comprehensive Examination: MFT supplement Test B related to Ethics and Legalities
+- Measure: Students will receive 60% or higher on the Comprehensive Examination: MFT supplement related to Ethics and Legalities

+- Target: 75% of students